 Irrespective of which brand or how expensive the air conditioner may be, it can develop mold if unused for long.

-When the air conditioners are not commonly used during the winter months, the air conditioner unit’s vents can collect dust.
+When the air conditioners are not commonly used during the winter months, the vents of the air conditioner can collect dust.
 With optimal conditions and humidity, molds can not only grow but thrive on the dust particles that have accumulated in the vents.

 You won’t notice black mold until the summer months when you start operating the air conditioner again, and mildew odor spreads through the room.